East Norwich, New York: Road

 Two state routes pass through and serve East Norwich: New York State Route 25A and New York State Route 106.
-Other major roads located either partially or wholly within the village include Highwood Road and Sugar Toms Lane.
+Other major roads located either partially or wholly within the hamlet include Highwood Road and Sugar Toms Lane.

 Rail

 No rail lines or train stations exist within East Norwich.
 The nearest Long Island Rail Road stations to the hamlet are Oyster Bay on the Oyster Bay Branch, and Syosset on the Port Jefferson Branch.

 Bus

 No bus routes pass through or serve East Norwich.

 Utilities

 Natural gas

 National Grid USA provides natural gas to homes and businesses that are hooked up to natural gas lines in East Norwich.

 Power

-PSEG Long Island provides power to all homes and businesses within East Norwich.
+PSEG Long Island provides power to all properties and electrical infrastructure within East Norwich, on behalf of the Long Island Power Authority.

 Water

 East Norwich is located within the boundaries of – and is thus served by – the Jericho Water District and the Oyster Bay Water District.

 Sewage

 The majority of East Norwich is not connected to a sanitary sewer system, instead relying on cesspools and other septic systems.
-The portion of East Norwich which is connected to sanitary sewers is served located within the boundaries of – and is thus served by – the Oyster Bay Sewer District.
+The portion of East Norwich that is connected to sanitary sewers is served located within the boundaries of – and is thus served by – the Oyster Bay Sewer District.